-The 35th United States Colored Troops (U.S.C.T.) represented the second half of Montgomery's Brigade.
-Unlike its more famous counterpart, the 54th Massachusetts, the 35th U.S.C.T. had not yet experienced combat.
-Organized in New Berne, North Carolina and Virginia during the summer of 1863 as the First North Carolina Colored Volunteers, the unit had participated in siege operations against Charleston primarily as laborers and garrison troops.
-The First North Carolina was redesignated as the 35th U.S.C.T. in February, 1864.
+The 35th United States Colored Troops (U.S.C.T.) was one of only two regiments in Montgomery's Brigade.
+Unlike its more famous partner, the 54th Massachusetts, the 35th U.S.C.T. had not yet experienced combat.
+Organized in New Berne, North Carolina and Virginia during the summer of 1863 as the First North Carolina Colored Volunteers, the unit had participated in siege operations against Charleston, primarily as laborers and garrison troops.

 Most of the 35th's enlisted men were ex-slaves from coastal areas of Virginia and the Carolinas, while its officers came from various northern units.
 Colonel James Beecher commanded the regiment.
 A half-brother of Harriet Beecher Stowe and Henry Ward Beecher, James drifted through various occupations during his early years, including a stint as a missionary in China.
 Labeled "The Odd One" by a biographer of the Beecher family, James seemed an unlikely candidate to command a regiment in combat, but he had previously served ably as lieutenant colonel in the 141st New York Infantry, and proved an efficient administrator and trainer during the unit's early months.

 The 35th U.S.C.T., like the 8th U.S.C.T. and several of Seymour's other regiments, had not participated in a major battle, and represented a question mark for the Federal commander.
 For the campaign to be successful, these green units would have to perform well in combat.
-At Olustee the 35th U.S.C.T. lost 230 men while guarding the Federal line of retreat along with the 54th Massachusetts.
-During the rest of 1864–1865 the unit garrisoned positions in South Carolina and Florida and fought in several smaller engagements, including those at Black Creek and St. John's River. |

 "Although it is difficult to establish the relative time of events, these dispositions having been made, the Thirty-fifth United States Colored Troops, Col. James C. Beecher, charged up the road.
 It went up the road with a cheer, but receiving a terrible fire, after severe loss, was forced to retire and form in support of the artillery.
 At one time that day Colonel Beecher, Thirty-fifth United States Colored Troops, who was wounded, came along in the rear of our line in a dazed sort of way.
 Fearing he would be killed, Lt.
 Col. Hooper sent two men to assist him to the rear."
 (Brave Black Regiment, p.
 250)

-There are eleven references to the 35th in A Brave Black Regiment.
+There are numerous references to the 35th in A Brave Black Regiment.
 It was involved in the Devaux's Neck operations immediately after Honey Hill although it does not appear from Emilio that they engaged the enemy.

 Emilio's final reference to the 35th involves a racial meleé with the 127th New York while on occupation duty in Charleston.
 According to Yacavone's A Voice of Thunder, the 127th and 165th New York were especially virulent racists taking every opportunity to attack Charleston blacks and black Union troops.
 At one point, General Gillmore had the 165th confined to Ft.
 Wagner and threatened to take away their colors.
 The Charleston area, apparently, was in a Bosnia-like situation at the close of the war.
 Blacks were victimized at every turn both by ex-Rebs and Union whites.